 Sustainable cacao growing benefits the farmer, the environment and chocolate/cacao lovers everywhere.

 Can cacao grow anywhere?

-Scientists know that the cacao tree originated somewhere in South or Central America.
+We know that the cacao tree originated somewhere in South or Central America.
 Some say the first trees grew in the Amazon basin of Brazil, while others place its origin in the Orinoco Valley of Venezuela.
 Wherever its first home, we know the cacao tree is strictly a tropical plant thriving only in hot, rainy climates.
 Cacao can only be cultivated within 20 degrees north or south of the equator.

 Where does the term ‘ceremonial’ cacao come from?

 There is so much confusion regarding ceremonial cacao.
 Let's begin by saying that modern day ceremonies have no direct connection with how the ancient Mesoamerican cultures used cacao.
 It is very much part of popular new age culture.

 Keith Wilson, an American and former geologist, started the ceremonial cacao movement some 20 years ago when he connected with cacao in a mystical way after he arrived in Guatemala.
 He recognised that high-quality pure cacao, minimally processed, intentionally sourced and delivered, can open people's hearts and guide them back into connection with themselves and one another.